 During the initial stages of foreclosure, the bank or lender actively seeks to resolve the debt and return ownership of the home to the buyer.
-However, after significant time’s passed, the lender often simply issues an eviction notice to the buyer.
-They determine that recouping the loan will best be accomplished by putting the home back on the market and selling to a new buyer.
+However, after significant time has passed, the lender often simply issues an eviction notice to the buyer.
+They determine that recouping the loan will best be accomplished by putting the home back on the market and selling it to a new buyer.

 Homes in foreclosure are owned by the lender that provided the individual or family with money to purchase the home.
 If the debt is never paid off, the lender then owns the home outright.
 The goal, typically, is to then sell foreclosures in bundles.
 If the lender is willing to sell a foreclosed home on an individual basis, it will be listed with a realtor.

 A foreclosure occurs when the homeowner is behind in making payments on the mortgage loan used to purchase the home.
 Foreclosure is something no homeowner wants to experience and, in most cases, the lack of payments on a home loan is usually due to an unexpected dip in finances or a change in the owner’s circumstances.
 The reasons why a home might fall into foreclosure are endless, including:

 - Loss of employment, either by being fired, laid off, quitting, or inability to work for medical reasons

 - Unanticipated costs associated with the maintenance of the home itself